davidemerson/nnix.com/content/projects/2024-12-lunario-sentimental.md

         Numbers = OldStyle
     ]
 ```
-I wanted very much to set `Ligatures=Rare` because it looks awesome, but I can't justify it ergonomically for the readers I suspect will want this book.
+I wanted very much to set `Ligatures = Rare` because it looks awesome, but I can't justify it ergonomically for the readers I suspect will want this book.
 Some day maybe, on another less modern work.

 # publication
 TBD (almost certainly on demand, but I'm looking for a decent quality service.)